rohitbabugaddeti/js-calculator/README.md

 # js-calculator

-A calculator app made completely using JavaScript.
+A calculator app built completely using JavaScript.

 Tried this just to check my knowledge on DOM handling.